tobiasuruali/DS_ToolKits_Project/Milestone_Reports/Milestone3-Report.md

     conn.commit()
 ```

-To then the if the database was filled, we open pgadmin (http://localhost:5050), connect to the database server and write a quick SELECT statement like so:
+To then the if the database was filled, we open pgadmin (http://localhost:5050), connect to the database server and write a quick SELECT statement like the following:

   ![JokesDB in PG Admin](https://github.com/tobiasuruali/DS_ToolKits_Project/blob/ce22e6eff2916e0599e978fa006b47b3ba2bc755/Milestone_Reports/images/jokes_select_db.PNG)